guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

 Now the changes are merged and the history of the respective repository has been overwritten with secrets all cleaned up!
 Please note that this will not create a new commit since the purpose of the tool is to update the existing commits, therefore the merged changes will not reflect in the timestamps or +1 commit in the repo history UI.

-Now let\'s check one of the existing commits where the secrets were exposed and see how it looks like after the changes:
+Now let's check one of the existing commits where the secrets were exposed and see how it looks like after the changes:

 ![Screenshot of the commit history result in the UI after execution of BFG Repo-Cleaner](../../images/secrets_cleanup/commit_history_res.png)

 The secrets are not there, awesome!
-If we attempt to check the initial commit that had secrets in plaintext, we can see that it\'s not available anymore and was deleted for good:
+If we attempt to check the initial commit that had secrets in plaintext, we can see that it's not available anymore and was deleted for good:

 ``` cmd
 PS C:\Playground\test-cleanup\demo-projects.git> git show 08b6925